wavesongs/birds/docs/contents/Installation.md

 ## Developer Installation

-To install the latest deveopment version from source clone the main repository from GitHub
+First, create a Python environment as mentioned in [tip](#python_env).
+Then, to install the latest deveopment version from source clone the main repository from GitHub

 ```bash
 git clone https://github.com/wavesongs/wavesongs